paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-040-oil-pollution.md

   (F) *Pipelines.—* — In the case of a pipeline, any person owning or operating the pipeline.

-  (G) *Abandonment.—* — In the case of an abandoned vessel, onshore facility, deepwater port, pipeline,,11 So in original.
-Second comma probably should not appear. offshore facility, or foreign offshore unit or other facility located seaward of the exclusive economic zone, the persons or entities that would have been responsible parties immediately prior to the abandonment of the vessel or facility.
+  (G) *Abandonment.—* — In the case of an abandoned vessel, onshore facility, deepwater port, pipeline, offshore facility, or foreign offshore unit or other facility located seaward of the exclusive economic zone, the persons or entities that would have been responsible parties immediately prior to the abandonment of the vessel or facility.

 (33) “Secretary” means the Secretary of the department in which the Coast Guard is operating;